njlent/ComfyUI_Automation/README.md

     *   `text`: A list of strings to display.
     *   `text_durations` (Optional): A list of frame counts (e.g., from `SRT Scene Generator`) to control the display duration for each corresponding text in the list.
     *   `wrap_width`: Automatic word wrapping for long text.
-    *   Full alignment, positioning, and font controls.

 #### ✍️ Animate Text on Image
 *Category: `Automation/Image`*
 A comprehensive motion graphics node for creating animated text on a video timeline.
-It can handle batches of text with synchronized timing and features advanced styling options for professional results.
+It handles batches of text with synchronized timing and features the same advanced styling as the `Text on Image` node.
 *   **Animation**:
     *   `animation_type`: Choose between `Typewriter` (character-by-character) or `Reveal` (word-by-word).
     *   `animation_duration` & `duration_unit`: Precisely control the animation speed in `Frames` or as a `Percent of Text Duration`.
 *   **Timeline Control**:
     *   Takes a `text` list and an optional `text_durations` list to animate multiple text blocks in sequence over a video.
-*   **Styling**:
-    *   `style`: Choose `None`, `Background Block`, or `Drop Shadow`.
-    *   **Per-Line Background Block**: The background block is intelligently drawn around each line of wrapped text individually, preventing ugly empty corners.
-    *   Full controls for style color, padding, shadow offset, and blur.
+*   **Advanced Styling**: Includes all the features of the static `Text on Image` node, such as per-line background blocks, drop shadows, and strokes.
 *   **Memory Efficient**: Designed to handle long, high-resolution videos without running out of RAM.

+#### 🔧 Transform Paster
+*Category: `Automation/Image`*
+A core compositing tool for single images.
+It takes a background image, an overlay image, and a mask, and provides precise controls for transforming the overlay before pasting.
+*   **Controls**: Full control over `size` (upscaling and downscaling), `rotation`, and final `x_offset`/`y_offset` position.
+*   **Use Case**: Perfect for creating static compositions or preparing elements before they are used in a larger batch or video workflow.

 #### 🖼️🎭 Image Selector by Index
 *Category: `Automation/Image`*
 Selects and loads a batch of images from a directory based on a corresponding batch of indices (numbers).
-This is a key node for creating emotion-driven character animations.
+A key node for creating emotion-driven character animations.
-*   **Inputs**:
-    *   `index_batch`: A list of integers (e.g., from an LLM via `String to Integer`) used to select the images.
-    *   `directory_path`: The path to the folder containing your numbered image assets.
-    *   `file_pattern`: The naming pattern for your files.
-Use `{}` as a placeholder for the index number (e.g., `face_{}.png`).
-    *   `fallback_image` (Optional): An image to use if a numbered file is not found, preventing errors.
-*   **Outputs**:
-    *   `image_batch`: The batch of selected images, resized to be compatible.
-    *   `mask_batch`: The corresponding masks for the selected images.

 ### Automation/Video

 #### 🎬 SRT Parser
 *Category: `Automation/Video`*
 Parses SRT (subtitle) formatted text to extract timing and content.
-This node is batch-compatible and includes a properly formatted `text_list` output for easy integration with other nodes.
+Batch-compatible with a properly formatted `text_list` output.

 #### 🎞️ SRT Scene Generator
 *Category: `Automation/Video`*
 Generates a timeline of blank frames based on a flat list of durations from the `SRT Parser`.
-*   **Outputs**:
-    *   `image_timeline`: A single, long batch of blank frames representing the entire video duration.
-    *   `start_frame_indices`, `frame_counts`: Critical timing data for assembling your video content.

 #### 🔂 Image Batch Repeater
 *Category: `Automation/Video`*